yui/yeti/README.md

 ## Features

- - Automates your existing tests.
-Works with the framework you already have.
+ - Works with the frameworks you already use.
  - Automates tests without any additional software.
 Selenium not required!
- - Your tests can still run outside of Yeti by themselves.
+ - Built-in code coverage provided by [Istanbul][].
  - Works with IE 6+, Android 4+, Firefox, Safari, Chrome, iOS 4+.
  - Server-side AJAX testing with [echoecho][ee].
  - JUnit XML output makes Yeti play nice with Jenkins.
+ - Workload can be split across multiple instances of the same browser.
  - Optional Selenium/WebDriver browser launching.
 Works great with Sauce Labs.

 ## Test Frameworks